danhans42/nxflash/README.md

 1. Connect your serial cable is connected to both your PSX and PC.
 2. Run NXFLASH on your PlayStation via your chosen method - ensure your EEPROM is correctly detected (not unknown/unsupported).
-3. Press SQUARE on the pad to go into dump bios to SIO.
+3. Press L2 on the pad to go into dump RAM to SIO.
 4. On your machine upload your rom eg. nxflash.py -rd /dev/ttyS0 actionreplaydump.bin
 5. Once it has successfully downloaded, NXFLASH will return to the main menu.